jdlaurence/XROMM_HelicalAxis/instructions.md

 ## Step 2: Open, edit, and run MATLAB Script [CalculateHelicalAxes.m](/scripts/CalculateHelicalAxes.m)

 This is the master script that will walk you through the calculation and file save.
+You should edit the 'User Input' section of the script.
+(A GUI-based version is in the works).
 It will ask you to point to 'rbtReference' and 'rbtBone' files.
 These are the rigid body transformations (from XMALab), of a proximal (reference) and distal (bone) of your two bones of interest.
 There are other parameters you can adjust (timestep, etc).

 The script will save two files in your working directory: HAdataRaw, and HAdataMaya.